intershop/intershop-pwa/docs/guides/migrations.md

 We switched our main development to the new headless REST application type provided by ICM 7.10.21.0.
 If you are upgrading and want to continue using the Responsive Starter Store application types, do not cherry-pick the [commits that switch application types](https://github.com/intershop/intershop-pwa/compare/a63d2a2fc1ffdb404e6b1fe8ffb79310fa2ef60f...741454c8c839dd001a3943236172d75ffd05541d).

+We refactored the way ICM Http Errors are handled in the PWA.
+You can read about it [here](./icm-http-error-mapping.md).
+Tests emulating HTTP errors now have to use the helper function `makeHttpError` from [`ish-core/utils/dev/api-service-utils`](../../src/app/core/utils/dev/api-service-utils.ts).

 ## 0.20 to 0.21

 We deprecated and reworked the way of testing with NgRx.